It’s not fake news, it’s an editorial.

 Readers should take the time to go beyond our headlines and read the entire editorial.
 That’s where the details are, and it might be that what caused us to lean one way will cause someone else to lean in the opposite direction.

 This year we have asked some former Editorial Board members back to help with our election recommendations.
-They are retired Herald publisher Jack Briggs, and past reader representatives Jason Hogue and Martin Valadez.
+They are retired Herald publisher Jack Briggs, and past reader representative Jason Hogue.

 They are in addition to our current team, and we appreciate their insight.